 How do you host your website, though?
 Well, you have two options:

-Keep reading for more details on these options, plus how to get started with each one.
-This beginner’s guide will make learning how to host a website seamless, as well as answer some must-ask questions about website hosting.
+Keep reading for your complete website hosting guide.
+We'll help you learn how to host a website seamlessly, as well as answer some must-ask questions about website hosting like:

 How to host your website with a hosting provider